3 Benefits of Strengthening Your Dirt Bike Grip

 Improving your dirt bike grip while riding your dirt bike lessens the amount of arm pump you experience.

 Benefit #2: Maintain Better Control

 You’re always one landing or turn away from getting pitched and losing control of your bike.
 Loss of control, even for a split-second, can take seconds off of your time.
 And the one thing that can instantly give you better control of your bike is to improve your grip strength.

 While posture plays a significant role in maintaining balance and stability on your bike, you will inevitably break position if you ride long enough.
 When that happens, your grip strength will play a huge part in maintaining the stability of your dirt bike.
 Your hands and your legs both ensure that you’re not rocking all over the place, sacrificing an otherwise solid run.

 Two Quick and Easy Exercises You Can Do Right Now To Improve Your Grip Strength

 Wrist rollers are a simple addition to your rider fitness routine, and an easy way to start improving your grip strength right away.
 What they do is increase the strength and endurance of your forearms, the primary muscle group at work when it comes to hand grip training.
 Here’s how you do them:

 Take a small weight (5-10 lbs.) or a jug of water and tie it to a four-foot length of rope.
 Next, tie the other end of the rope to the middle of a wooden dowel (you can purchase at any hardware store).

-Once everything is assembled you’re ready to start the exercise.
+Once you assemble everything, you’re ready to start the exercise.
 What you want to do is “roll” (or wind) the rope onto the dowel, lifting the weight up towards the dowel.
 Once you cannot roll the weight up any further, “unroll” (or unwind) the rope, letting the weight steadily drop back down to the floor.